tgautam03/Computational-Sciences/lect/Lecture_1.md

 - **Sparse (not Tridiagonal though)**
 - **Toeplitz**

 However, this matrix is not invertible!
 We can do the row reduction stuff to verify this but there is another way to see this.
-If we pre multiply $C_4$ with ones vector as shown in equation $(4)$, we get all zeros as the resulting vector and by definition a matrix is invertible if and only if it has zero vector in its null space!
+If we multiply $C_4$ with ones vector as shown in equation $(4)$, we get all zeros as the resulting vector and by definition a matrix is invertible if and only if it has zero vector in its null space!
 $$
 \begin{pmatrix}
     2 & -1 & 0 & -1\\